DLTcollab/sse2neon/README.md

 ## Run Built-in Test Suite

-`sse2neon` provides a unified interface test cases for developers.
+`sse2neon` provides a unified interface for developing test cases.
 These test cases are located in `tests` directory, and the input data is specified at runtime.
 Use the following commands to perform test cases:
 ```shell